 The arguments to pass to the constructor.
 This array of arguments must match in number, order, and type the parameters of the constructor to invoke.
 If the default constructor is preferred, args must be an empty array or null.

 Culture-specific information that governs the coercion of args to the formal types declared for the typeName constructor.
-If culture is Nothing, the CultureInfo for the current thread is used.
+If culture is null, the CultureInfo for the current thread is used.

 An array of one or more attributes that can participate in activation.
 Typically, an array that contains a single UrlAttribute object that specifies the URL that is required to activate a remote object.